-Add the Stubb’s Bar-B-Q sauce to the wheel of Brie.
+Add the BBQ sauce to the wheel of Brie.

 Spread it around.
 Let it drip over the sides in spots.

-Now that goes into the oven for just 10-12 minutes.
-You want it soft and bulging at the edges.
-But not so hot that it splits open at the edges and the cheese starts oozing out.
+Now, that goes into a 350°F oven for just 10-12 minutes.
+You want it soft and bulging at the edges, but not so bulging that it splits open and the cheese oozes out.

 But don’t worry if it does split.
 You’re fine.
 If it just split a little bit, go ahead and use two egg lifters to transfer it to your serving plate.
-As soon as people started digging into the brie it was going to be split open and oozing anyhow.
-The alternative is to use a pie plate.
+As soon as people started digging into the brie it was going to be split open and spill cheese everywhere anyhow.
+The alternative is to use a pie plate right from the beginning.
 In fact, I sometimes bake my brie in a pie plate in case it does split.
-Then I serve it right in there knowing that no cheese is going to go leaking out to far.
+Then I serve it right in there knowing that no cheese is going to go leaking out too far.